Our Answers to Frequently Asked Questions

 Because many people are deficient in good bacteria and digestive enzymes, introducing them to your system can cause more rapid digestion and bloat or gas.
 This is normal and healthy and will go away after your body is restored to a more balanced and efficient mode of digestion.
-We recommend that people who have never eaten fermented foods start with one bite at a time while re-building their digestive health and getting used to having the aid of digestive helpers on hand.
+We recommend that people who have never eaten fermented foods start with smaller portions while re-building their digestive health.

-I cannot get the lid off, what do I do? (+)
+I can't get the lid off, what do I do?

 Because our products continue to ferment after the jarring process, pressure from the fermentation process can result in difficulty opening the lid.
 We suggest you run hot water over the lid for 20 seconds and give it another try.

-How should I store my fermented foods? (+)
+How should I store my fermented foods after purchase?

 After purchase keep your Firefly Kitchens’ products in the refrigerator.
-If you are traveling or are not able to chill them immediately it is not going to harm the product over a few hours or up to 2 days but keep out of direct sunlight and heat.
+If you are traveling or are not able to chill them immediately after purchase it is not going to harm the product over a few hours or up to 2-3 days but keep out of direct sunlight and heat.

-How long will my Firefly Kitchens fermented foods last after purchase? (+)
+How long will my fermented foods last after opening?